 - There is a 100 CZK daily charge for inpatient treatment

-This insurance guarantees your access to the complete medical care, including both routine medical care and emergencies, and covers emergency care, outpatient care such as planned or preventive medical check-ups, vaccinations, postoperative, and post-traumatic care.
-The comprehensive insurance is applicable for children, adults, women who are pregnant, and professional athletes.
+This insurance guarantees access to the complete medical care, including both routine medical care and emergencies, and covers emergency care, outpatient care such as planned or preventive medical check-ups, vaccinations, postoperative, and post-traumatic care.
+Comprehensive insurance is applicable for children, adults, pregnant women, and professional athletes.

-One of the best features in this insurance is that the Slavia insurance company offers non-stop assistance service and the operators speak Czech, Slovak, English, French, German, Spanish, Russian, Ukrainian, and Vietnamese and are ready to assist foreigners’ with questions and easy access to their required health care.
+One of the best features of this insurance is that the Slavia insurance company offers non-stop assistance service, and the operators speak Czech, Slovak, English, French, German, Spanish, Russian, Ukrainian, and Vietnamese and are ready to assist foreigners anytime.

-If you get your Comprehensive Health Insurance for 6, 12 or 24 months, you will get a discount.
+Don’t forget that by getting your Comprehensive Health Insurance for a period of 6, 12 or 24 months, you will get a discount.